What Apple didn’t announce: An iPhone 12

 Fine, no iPhone 12 today.
 What can I buy soon?

-Apple announced new Apple Watches, including a lower-cost version and a Series 6 that can measure blood oxygen levels.
-You can sign up for the new Fitness+ service or buy an updated iPad Air.
+Apple announced two new Apple Watches, including a lower-cost Apple Watch SE and the Apple Watch Series 6, which can measure blood oxygen levels.
+Both will be available September 18.
+A new 8th generation iPad will start at $329 and also be out at the end of week.
+The $599 and up iPad Air, however, isn’t coming until some time in October.

+Additionally, sometime before the end of 2020, Apple says you’ll be able to sign up for the new Fitness+ service which will cost $10 a month.
+Its all-in-one Apple One bundle of various services is coming this fall starting at $15 a month.

 And the company already released a new phone earlier this year, the lower-cost iPhone SE.
 An update to its last beloved iPhone SE, cherished for being small enough to fit into the smallest pocket and sturdy enough to open a beer, the new SE is only the same in name and price range.

 For a quick hit of newness, the latest operating systems will be available tomorrow, including the new iOS.